 Lack of health regeneration

-The health bar does not regenerate automatically in Mafia Definitive Edition and this is another reference to the original.
+The health bar does not regenerate automatically in Mafia Definitive Edition – same as in the original.
 By playing too risky you can quickly lead to Tommy's death.
-Fortunately, it is possible to find medicines to recover some of the lost health.
+Fortunately, it's possible to find consumables that regenerate some of the lost health.

 Single player gameplay